20 Tactics For Magento Speed Optimization & Speed Up Magento 2 Websites

 Benchmarking Default Cache Configuration/ Enabling Full Page Cache

-Caching is a technique for pre-loading web pages or sections of web pages for faster content delivery and loading.
+Caching is a powerful technique employed in web development to enhance website performance.
+At its core, caching involves preloading web pages or specific sections of web pages to expedite content delivery and loading times.

 More importantly, remember to enable the full page cache: